Decentralized Control Systems Laboratory Using Human Centered Robotic Actuators: Results

 The CLAB interface is configured for remote access to the system identification and feedback controller design experiments.
 When the student conducts an experiment, he or she can see the experiment being executed in real-time (Fig. \ref{live_data}(a)).
 There is also audio available, as the sound of the system combined with visual information can give insight into understanding expected versus actual behaviors.
 For example, the student might be able to identify that the system needs to be lubricated if the belt does not move significantly despite high-frequency sounds.
 As the experiment is executed, time-domain data is simultaneously plotted, showing input current versus time and measured spring force versus time (Fig. \ref{live_data}(b)).

 After the experiment concludes, the CLAB software automatically conducts a Fast-Fourier transform on the experimental data to produce Bode diagrams.
-As can be seen in Fig. \ref{Sys_id_bode2}(d), the Bode phase diagram associated with the system identification experiment shows a negative phase margin, indicating instability.
+The Bode phase diagram associated with the system identification experiment shows a negative phase margin, indicating instability.
 The student can then understand the benefit of implementing control of the system.
 The Bode diagrams of the open-loop system with the lead controller integrated into the control scheme, as seen in Fig. \ref{realVSideal}, shows the positive phase margin achieved.

 In both experiments, the student has access to predicted ideal Bode diagrams which were produced in Matlab simulations.
 These figures for comparison highlight one of the key benefits of performing laboratory experiments on real hardware - the ability to identify the disparities between predicted and real-world behaviors.
 For example, as can be seen in Fig. \ref{realVSideal} for the feedback control experiment, simulation suggests that in ideal conditions the phase should be equal to zero at low frequencies.
 In the real system, one recognizes that the phase is less than zero at low frequencies.
 Disturbances to the system, such as nonlinear drivetrain friction, contribute to this observed decrease in stability.
 The simulation also shows that at high frequencies the ideal phase will reach a steady value as frequency increases, while the real data shows the phase continuing to decrease.
 Another source of imperfection in the embedded system is time delay, which may contribute to this deviation from expected behaviors.
 The two experiments allow for the development of key engineering skills - to decipher between predicted and actual outcomes, and to recognize the potential sources for imperfections in physical systems.